Senior Fellow, The Young Foundation

-Baroness Glenys Thornton was the Chief Executive of The Young Foundation from June 2015 to October 2017 and continuing to support our work as a Senior Fellow.
+Baroness Glenys Thornton was chief executive of The Young Foundation from June 2015 to October 2017 and continues to support our work as a senior fellow.

-Glenys grew up in inner-city Bradford, attended a local comprehensive, and then studied politics and government at the London School of Economics, where she is now a Governor.
-She has previously been a Council member of Oxford Brookes University and served as a communications adviser to successive VCs of Cambridge University.
+Glenys grew up in inner-city Bradford, attended a local comprehensive, and then studied politics and government at the London School of Economics, where she is now a governor.
+She has previously been a council member of Oxford Brookes University and served as a communications adviser to successive vice-chancellors of Cambridge University.

-Glenys has had a career in the voluntary, co-operative and private sectors for over 30 years, starting at Gingerbread, then the Citizens Advice Bureau and leaving them to work as Project Director at the Institute for Community Studies and Mutual Aid Centre from 1978 – 1981.
+Glenys has had a career in the voluntary, co-operative and private sectors for over 30 years, starting at Gingerbread, then the Citizens Advice Bureau, and then project director at the Institute for Community Studies and Mutual Aid Centre from 1978 – 1981.
 Her job was to test and pilot the social innovation ideas arising out of the research conducted by Michael Young.
-She left the ICS to become Political Secretary of the Royal Arsenal Co-operative Society, joining the public affairs team of the Co-operative Wholesale Society upon their merger in 1985 and working there until 1992.
-In 1993 Glenys became the General Secretary of the Fabian Society.
+She left the ICS to become political secretary of the Royal Arsenal Co-operative Society, joining the public affairs team of the Co-operative Wholesale Society upon their merger in 1985 and working there until 1992.
+In 1993 Glenys became the general secretary of the Fabian Society.

 A feminist activist from LSE days, she has worked within the Labour Party to ensure gender balance, and has and still does mentor many women seeking public office.
 More recently Glenys has been supporting women elected to new parliaments in the developing world, Tanzania, Kenya and Myanmar for example.